-Unless the PHA determined the family's income fell below the over-income limit since the second over-income determination, the PHA must conduct an income examination 24 months after the initial over income determination.
-If the family continues to be over-income based on this determination, the PHA must provide written notification of this determination no later than 30 days after the income examination.
-The notice must state that the family has exceeded the over-income limit for 24 consecutive months and that the PHA will follow its continued occupancy policies for over-income families.
-The PHA must afford the family an opportunity for a hearing if the family disputes within a reasonable time the PHA's determination that the family has exceeded the over-income limit.
+If the family continues to be over-income based on this determination, COC must provide written notification of this determination no later than 30 days after the income examination.
+The notice must state that the family has exceeded the over-income limit for 24 consecutive months and that the COC will follow its continued occupancy policies for over-income families.
+COC must afford the family an opportunity for a hearing if the family disputes within a reasonable time COC's determination that the family has exceeded the over-income limit.
+However, the 24-month grace period does not restart if required notices do not include grievance rights.
+Exhibits 13-5 and 13-6 provide sample 24-month notices based on HUD's model notices.

 If a family's income exceeds the applicable over-income limit for 24 consecutive months, COC will notify the family in writing of the determination within 10 business days of the date of the determination.
-The notice will state that the family will be charged the alternative non-public housing rent in accordance with COC's continued occupancy policies and HUD regulations and provide the family's new rent amount.
+COC will ensure that all notices and communications are provided in a manner that is effective for persons with hearing, visual, and other impairments, The notice will state that the family will be charged the alternative non-public housing rent in accordance with COC's continued occupancy policies and HUD regulations and provide the family's new rent amount.

 The notice will also include a new non-public housing lease and inform the family that the lease must be executed by the family and COC no later than 60 days from the date of the notice or at the next lease renewal, whichever is sooner.
 The family will continue to be a public housing program participant until the family executes the new non-public housing lease.
-The notice will also state that failure to execute the lease within this time period stated in the notice will result in termination of tenancy no more than six months after the date of the notice.
+The notice will also state that failure to execute the lease within this time period stated in the notice.
 COC will permit an over-income family to execute a lease beyond this time period, but before termination of tenancy, if the over-income family pays COC the total difference between the alternative non-public housing rent and their public housing rent dating back to the point in time that the over-income family was required to execute the new lease.

 Once the family signs the new non-public housing lease, the family will no longer be a public housing participant family.
 The family will no longer be subject to income examinations, are precluded from participating in the resident council, and cannot participate in any programs that are only for public housing or low-income families.
+COC will not provide such families with hearing or grievance rights.
+Units occupied by NPHOI families continue to be part of the public housing inventory and are required to be inspected in the same way as units occupied by families in the public housing program.
+Further, NPHOI families are still required to abide by the PHA's smoke-free policies as well as the PHA's pet rules.
+NPHOI families are not entitled to VAWA protections as prescribed in HUD regulations but may be entitled to protections under state and local law.